Kingdom Hearts (video game): Gummi Ship

 The Gummi Ship is the mode of travel between the various worlds in the game.
-The gameplay for piloting the vessel is different from the rest of the game as it switches to a rail shooter format.
-The player controls the Gummi Ship from a rear third-person perspective as it travels in an outer space setting.
-While traveling, the player must avoid obstacles and defend against enemy ships that attempt to destroy the player's vessel by firing missiles or ramming it.
+The gameplay for piloting the vessel is different from the rest of the game, switching to a rail shooter format in which the player controls the Gummi Ship from a rear third-person perspective as it travels in an outer space setting.
+While traveling, the player must avoid obstacles and defend against enemy ships that attempt to destroy the vessel by firing missiles or ramming it.
 Surviving the route allows access to the next world.
-Once the player's gummi ship is destroyed, it will have the option to either return to the world selection menu or retry the level.
+Once the player's Gummi Ship is destroyed, it will have the option to either return to the world selection menu or retry the level.
 At the beginning of the game, there are few options available to customize the vessel, but as the game progresses, new weapons, engines, and armor become available.
 Different pre-designed blueprints can be found throughout the game that can be used to quickly construct Gummi Ships.
 Geppetto also gives the player different Gummi Ship designs based on the number of Heartless defeated.
 From the start, the player can travel between worlds by using "Normal Drive", which initiates the rail shooter-like minigame.
 Later in the game, Sora can acquire a "Warp Drive", which allows instant travel between previously visited worlds without having to play the minigame.
 However, worlds that have not been visited cannot be accessed with Warp Drive and must be discovered normally first.